lampsa/messaging-service/README.md

 # Features
 - Currently, supports AWS SQS as the service provider
 - Provides a common interface for message publishing and consumption operations
-- Handles provider-specific exceptions and maps them to generic error categories
+- Offers limited support for mapping provider-specific exceptions to generic exceptions
 - Supports message attributes for enriching message metadata
 - JSON payload serialization and deserialization is not implemented
 - Asynchronous messaging is not supported